-Semifinals STV will occur on the ArcGIS Velocity platform.
-Prior to STV, all teams will establish relevant accounts with Esri, which will be facilitated by XPRIZE.
-ArcGIS Velocity functionality for testing will be provided at no cost to teams.
+All teams have ArcGIS Online accounts.
+Direct support from Esri is available for all teams, which will be facilitated by XPRIZE.
+ArcGIS Velocity and Online functionality for STV will be provided at no cost to teams.

-1.6.
+1.7.
 Testing Assumptions and Artificialities